This paper chain snake craft is based on two exotic-looking species of python which live in Australia’s tropical Daintree Rainforest.

-When we travelled to the Daintree Rainforest back in June I was secretly hoping to come across one of these snakes in the wild.
+When we travelled to the Daintree Rainforest last year I was secretly hoping to come across one of these snakes in the wild.
 If I had, I could have taken a photo to show you.

 Sadly it wasn’t to be, snakes are very good at hiding but I’m sure they were out there!